Last Updated On:

 Sometimes shoppers may fail to convert because they have some doubts or questions they need clarified.
 So they leave your website, perhaps with the intention of sending you an email or calling you to ask those questions.
 It sounds complicated, doesn’t it?

 What if you could answer their questions, and solve their problems right then and there?
 Live chat support enables you to do just that.
-You can provide real-time help to your shoppers, which can enhance their experience and enable them to find what they’re looking for.
+Several ecommerce marketing tools provide the option of integrating live chat into your website.
+Using them, you can provide real-time help to your shoppers, which can enhance their experience and enable them to find what they’re looking for.

 According to Comm100, the average customer satisfaction rate for live chat is 85.39%.
 And it takes less than a minute for shoppers to get their questions answered with the help of live chat.